OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/csharp/README.md

-﻿## MeetingApp (HR recruitment) Sample
+﻿## Meeting Recruitment App Sample

-This sample illustrates a meeting experience for HR recruitment.
+This sample illustrates a meeting experience for recruitment.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+It shows interaction between interviewers and candidates through an in-meeting.

 ![Details](MeetingApp/Images/details.png)